How to Naturally Treat Hemorrhoids

-In addition to trying the recommendations above (they might seem like a lot, but they’re all very simple and promote good overall health while improving the condition of your hemorrhoids), it’s a good idea to take advantage of the benefits of the following home remedies:
+There may seem a lot of recommendations, but they’re all very simple and promote good overall health while helping to naturally treat hemorrhoids.
+However, it’s also a good idea to take advantage of the benefits of the following home remedies:

 Witch hazel oil

 This oil reduces inflammation and heals, helping to reduce the itching and pain associated with hemorrhoids.
 You can make witch hazel wipes using a few drops of the essential oil, which is sold in health stores and pharmacies.

 If you experience any irritation due to sensitive skin, stop using it immediately.
 You can always dilute witch hazel oil with a little olive oil.

 ChestnutYou’re probably aware that this nut is also an ingredient in numerous creams and beauty products.
 The flowers of the horse chestnut tree are white and pink, and all parts of the tree can improve circulation by toning blood vessels.
 That makes them perfect to treat hemorrhoids.

 To take advantage of their healing properties, make a tea using: